Whirlpool Duet Front-Load Washing Machine Repair Guide

 - You can skip trough the Duet washers quick test functions by pressing the Start button.
 (All except C00 (Door Lock) and C03 (Dispensing System))

 - C00 Duet Washer’s door locks, unlocks, and locks again, drain pump runs for 15 seconds.

-- C01 (Some models) duet Washer Heater turns on and steam valve is tested.
+- C01 (Some models) Duet Washer Heater turns on, and the steam valve is tested.